Boston Terrier - Dog Breed Info, Temperament & Facts

 In terms of grooming, Boston Terriers are relatively low-maintenance.
 They don’t need frequent bathing and their sleek fur is easy to care for.
 However, their facial wrinkles require daily cleaning to prevent any build-up of dirt or moisture.

 Below, we look at Boston Terrier dog breed, its history, personality, pros and cons of owning an Boston Terrier, characteristics, and must-know facts.
-We will also examine how to care for this breed and more.
+We will also examine how to care for this breed and much more.
 Prepare for a tail-wagging adventure into the world of Boston Terriers!

 Dog Breed Boston Terrier